thomastaylor312/helm-workshop/02-installing-charts/README.md

 wordpressEmail: mycoolemail@example.com
 ```

-Look through the documentation and find the names of the values to change your
+Look in the [Wordpress chart documentation](https://github.com/helm/charts/tree/master/stable/wordpress) to find the names of the values to change your
 first and last name and the name of the blog and add those to your
 `extra-values.yaml` file.